darkskyapp/delaunay-fast/README.md

 [3]: http://www.travellermap.com/tmp/delaunay.htm

 Notably, it runs in subquadratic time, making it the fastest JavaScript implementation of which I'm aware.
+(Okay, it doesn't really, but it'd be trivial to modify to run in subquadratic time, I just havn't done so yet.)

 This software is released into the public domain.